cboddy/i3-workspace-names-daemon/README.md

 - class
 If there is no window name available a question mark is shown instead.

+Another (simpler) way for debugging window names is running this script with `-v` or `--verbose` flag, it is suggested to use a terminal emulator that supports unicode (eg. kitty or urxvt)

 ### unrecognised windows

 If a window is not in the icon config then by default the window title will be displayed instead.